 Staff members have a view to manage and monitor SMS functionality.
 This monitoring is important to recharge Find On account at the provider and to control any vulnerability in the system.

-Functionalities

-Staff can set minimum notification level.
-If Find On balance at provider is less than this level a notification is alerted for staff to recharge

 Future work

 This part of analysis is suggested for implementation in future phases of the project and not included in price mentioned in the proposal